karimimp/numerical-mooc/README.md

 #Practical Numerical Methods in Python
-Some totally nonsense texts to change in the readme
+Some totally nonsense texts to change in the readme This is the second line of nonsense by cloning the thingy from terminal.
+This is kinda cool!
 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by:
 - Lorena A. Barba, George Washington University, USA
 - Ian Hawke, Southampton University, UK